 Proactive winter maintenance

-Yotta’s highways experts are helping Local Authorities make more use of Horizons visualised asset management software to assess potential maintenance works as the winter sets in.
+Yotta’s highways experts are helping Local Authorities make more use of Horizons highway asset management software to assess potential maintenance works as the winter sets in.
 This proactive approach can offer highways departments the opportunity to protect their networks by targeting vulnerable assets that are at risk from rain, snow and ice.
 With growing pressure on maintenance budgets, especially with the damage already caused by two severe winters in a row, Horizons can help highways departments ensure they are ahead of the game before wet and icy conditions wreak havoc on UK roads again.

 Winter road damage is a great concern to Councils, particularly as they remain subject to austerity measures.
 For example, the Local Government Association (LGA) estimated £1 billion damage due to freezing conditions during the winter of 2013.
 The effect of two severe consecutive winters resulted in the Department for Transport allocating extra funding to Local Authorities in England and Wales.